oracle/macaron/docs/README.md

 python3 -m http.server -d docs/_build/html
 ```

-## Developer guide

-### The API reference.
+## Extend the API reference.

+If you add a new module, make sure that it is added to the API reference.
 The API reference is generated using the [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) tool.

 From within the root directory of Macaron, run (with the dev environment activated):
 ```
 sphinx-apidoc --no-toc --module-first --force --maxdepth 1 --output-dir docs/source/pages/apidoc/ src/
 ```

-The API reference RST files will be generated into `docs/source/pages/apidoc/` where it will be picked up when we build the documentation using the instructions [above](#build-the-sphinx-documentation).
+This command will  generate the API reference RST files into `docs/source/pages/apidoc/`.
+Make sure to check in the changed source files to the repository.